AlGaN/AlN heterostructures: an emerging platform for nonlinear integrated photonics: Results

 Directional couplers are essential components in photonic integrated circuits.
 They enable the transfer of electromagnetic energy between two or more waveguides that are in proximity.
-They can be combined to form optical switches or Mach-Zehnder interferometers, which are the fundamental constituent of the majority of on-chip quantum technology applications \cite{Zhou2022,Clements:16}.
-In our study, we develop AlGaN directional couplers linked to racetrack waveguides, as depicted in Fig. \ref{fig:dc}(a).
+They can be combined to form optical switches or Mach-Zehnder interferometers, which are the fundamental constituents of most on-chip quantum technology applications \cite{Zhou2022,Clements:16}.
+In our study, we develop \mbox{AlGaN} directional couplers linked to racetrack waveguides, as depicted in Fig. \ref{fig:dc}(a).
 We vary coupling gaps and lengths, as illustrated in Fig. \ref{fig:dc}(b).
 By injecting a 632 nm laser into one of the input ports, we measure the output intensity ratio: $\theta= \tan^{-1}(I_1/I_2)$.
-Our observations revealed a direct linear correlation between the coupling length and $\theta$, with linear fitting of the data providing the coupling constants.
-For coupling gaps of 230 nm and 330 nm, the coupling constants were determined to be 0.15 cm$^{-1}$ and 0.066 cm$^{-1}$ , respectively.
+Our observations reveal a direct linear correlation between the coupling length and $\theta$, with linear fitting of the data providing the coupling constants.
+For coupling gaps of 230 nm and 330 nm, the coupling constants were determined to be 0.15 $\mu$m$^{-1}$ and 0.066 $\mu$m$^{-1}$, respectively.
 The observed uncertainties are primarily attributed to reflections at the input and output facets, which can be minimized by applying an anti-reflection coating.
-The well-functioning directional couplers show that our AlGaN platform is well-suitable for building the required components of complex integrated photonic circuits.
+The well-functioning directional couplers show that our \mbox{AlGaN} platform is well-suited for building the required components of complex integrated photonic circuits.
 Further improvement is to be expected by optimizing the etching processes towards vertical sidewalls.